discover-devops/AWS-Lambda-API-Gateway-and-CDK/APIGateway/SQS.md

-Yes, you can authenticate AWS SQS without using secrets by utilizing **IAM roles**.
+You can authenticate AWS SQS without using secrets by utilizing **IAM roles**.
 Here are the approaches and best practices you can follow for **authentication and securing AWS SQS**, especially when your application is running outside AWS:

 ### 1. **IAM Roles for Authentication**